Training-Dummy/howtoforge_git_ubuntu/README.md

   sudo apt install git
   ```

-## Configure GitHub
+## Configure Git
-- Configure GitHub, replacing `"Your name"` and `"your.email@example.com"` with your info (including the quotes) to link your local Git profile with GitHub
+- Configure Git, replacing `"Your name"` and `"your.email@example.com"` with your info (including the quotes) to link your local Git profile with GitHub

   ```bash
   git config --global user.name "Your Name"